metaphacts/sample-apps/tutorials/weather/weather.md

 The resulting coordinates are then passed into the SERVICE which accesses the _weather-api_ repository through the ephedra federation.

-We again use the _semantic query_ visualization component with a template, similary to the example described above.
+We again use the _semantic query_ visualization component with a template, similarly to the example described above.

 ```
 [[#> "Template:http://wikidata.org/ontology/Item" customTabs=true]]